sodadata/docs/soda/new-documentation.md

 #### February 8, 2022

-* Added documentation to offer advice on [organizing your datasets]({% link soda-cloud/organize-datasets.md %}) in Soda Cloud using custom attribtues and tags.
+* Added documentation to offer advice on [organizing your datasets]({% link soda-cloud/organize-datasets.md %}) in Soda Cloud using attributes and tags.

 #### January 18, 2022